 Alternature invites viewers into a dialogue between people and nature, using photography to trace the shifting boundaries where memory, environment, and imagination meet.
 Christoffer Relander employs his distinctive multiple-exposure technique to extend the possibilities of photographic expression and challenge conventional ways of seeing.
 The exhibition unites three significant bodies of work, in...
 Read More

-Evros, the river that marks the natural border between Greece and Turkey, flows as both a boundary and a lifeline.
-For a decade, Antonis Pasvantis has traced its banks, creating Evros: Life on the Banks, a body of work that reveals the extreme beauty of the landscape while uncovering the human stories interwoven with its waters.
-His photographs portray the coexistence of Christians, the Sunni mino...
+Evros, the river that forms the natural boundary between Greece and Turkey, flows as both a border and a lifeline.
+For over a decade, Antonis Pasvantis has traced its banks, creating Evros: Life on the Banks—a body of work that reveals the striking beauty of the landscape while uncovering the human stories woven into its waters.
+His photographs document the coexistence of Christian communities, ...
 Read More

 This story reflects my profound relationship with my mother, a confrontation with an unexpected reality, and a journey of self-discovery.
 It unfolded after COVID delayed the diagnosis of an aggressive cancer that took her life too soon.
 It is a convergence of past and present, where uncertainty overshadowed my role as a daughter.
 I wanted to help, yet felt lost in how to support her.
 In a post-...
 Read More